 Under the provisions of Initiative 99, Washington's presidential primary is to be held on the fourth Tuesday in May of presidential election years, or on a date "selected by the Secretary of State to advance the concept of a regional primary."
 With that in mind, the Secretary of State has set the date for Washington's first presidential primary for May 19, 1992 (the third Tuesday in May).
-The selection of this date, which coincides with the state of Oregonal Presidential Primary.
+The selection of this date, which coincides with the state of Oregon's primary, is a major step in creating a Pacific Northwest Regional Presidential Primary.